When I first started teaching public speaking, I didn’t require outlines.

 If I tell you “I’m going to tell you how to get to the other side of the river so you can be first in line to register for next quarter” how likely are you to listen?
 Letting your listeners know what your goal is and how you plan to get them there is like a speech road map.
 It let’s your audience know what to expect and what to listen for.
 That’s all a preview is.

 Yet, I see and hear rookie speakers skip this step over and over and over again.
 I guess they just get so excited about jumping into the speech they blank out the preview.
 Saying the preview is important.
-So important I’ve assigned points for your saying your preview.
+So important I’ve assigned points for your saying and writing your preview.
 Say or write your preview and you get points.
 Don’t say or write your preview and you get zero points.
 It’s as simple as that.

 The crazy thing is, your preview is the simplest part of your introduction.
 All you have to do is let you know what the main points of your speech are going to be.
 If you look at my transmedia outline you’ll see my first main point is to define transmedia.
 My second main point is to share an example of transmedia.
 My third main point is to show other ways transmedia is used.
 If I tell you what the main points of my speech are going to be, then I’ve given my audience a preview.
 Here’s my transmedia preview:

 Today I’d like to try to define transmedia and use the Lizzie Bennett Diaries to demonstrate how multiple media platforms are used to tell the story.
 And we’ll briefly look at other ways transmedia is being used to communicate messages.